 Bible study, prayer, and growing in my faith.
 This summer (2019), with some girlfriends, I'm going through the study, Daniel by Beth Moore.
 Exciting stuff!

 Speaking of church...
-I also am on the sound tech team at church where I enjoy running the sound board once or twice a month.
-Years ago, at another church we were attending at the time (and sadly, no longer exists), at the ripe old age of 45 I responded to a "call out" of sorts for volunteers who would be interested in learning to run a sound board.
+I also am on the sound tech team at church where I enjoy running the sound board a one or twice a month.
+Over fifteen years ago, at another church we were attending at the time (and sadly, no longer exists), at the ripe old age of 45 I responded to a "call out" of sorts for volunteers who would be interested in learning to run the sound board.
 It wasn't the first time I'd considered doing this, but for some reason this time felt like it was now or never.
 So I jumped on it and found myself being trained by a very kind and patient (also middle-aged) man who encouraged me endlessly.
 I only wished I hadn't waited 'till middle age to learn to do this.
-It seem, though, that I've been a late bloomer all my life.
+It seems, though, that I've been a late bloomer all my life.

 What is quietly and continuously going on in the background of my life:

 Downsizing!
-We need to move from this split-level house into something more convenient and the hard work of downsizing a life time of belongings is overwhelming, to say the least, but it is necessary and happening without a lot of fanfare.
+We need to move from this split-level house into something more convenient and the hard work of downsizing a lifetime of belongings is overwhelming to say the least, but it is necessary and happening without a lot of fanfare.
 Sometimes I post about it, though.

 Mostly (at this time) this blog about the fun, creative things I get to do now - mostly crochet, cross stitch, embroider, a little knitting...
 It's a space for me to write, share what I'm creating, and share a little bit of my life with like-minded others.
 And just like life, it's always subject to change here.